maflcko/b-c-gui-translations-review/reviews/eu.md

         <source>Change Passphrase…</source>
         <translation>aldatu pasahitza</translation>

 YES
-The original English text uses an ellipsis ("…") indicating that the action will lead to another step or dialog, which is lost in the translation.
-Additionally, the translation lacks capitalization at the beginning, and the ellipsis should be included.
-A suitable corrected translation would be:

-Aldatu pasahitza…
+The translation "aldatu pasahitza" means "change the password" but does not include the ellipsis and lacks capitalization.
+Also, "Passphrase" is better translated as "sarrerako esapidea" or "pasahitz esapide".
+The correct translation with ellipsis and proper capitalization would be:

+Correct translation:
+Pasahesa aldatu…
+or
+Pasahitz esapidea aldatu…
 ```

 ```
         <source>Verify messages to ensure they were signed with specified Bitcoin addresses</source>
         <translation>Egiaztatu mesua Bitcoin helbide espezifikoarekin erregistratu direla ziurtatzeko</translation>

 YES
-The translation has some minor issues: "mesua" should be plural ("mezuak") to correspond to "messages," and "Bitcoin helbide espezifikoarekin erregistratu direla" translates as "registered with the specified Bitcoin address," which is inaccurate because the source says "signed with specified Bitcoin addresses."
-Also, the source uses plural "addresses," so the translation should reflect that.
-The phrase "ziurtatzeko" ("to ensure") is correct in meaning but the syntax is not very natural in Basque.

-A better translation would be:
+The translation is not accurate.
+The English source says "Verify messages to ensure they were signed with specified Bitcoin addresses".
+The Basque ('eu') translation says "Egiaztatu mesua Bitcoin helbide espezifikoarekin erregistratu direla ziurtatzeko", which means "Verify the message to ensure that it has been registered with a specific Bitcoin address".
+The translation misses the plural 'messages', changes 'signed' to 'registered', and otherwise loses precision.

+Correct translation:
-"Egiaztatu mezuak, Bitcoin helbide zehatzekin sinatu direla bermatzeko"
+Mezuak egiaztatu, zehaztutako Bitcoin helbideekin sinatu direla ziurtatzeko

-This means "Verify messages to ensure they were signed with specified Bitcoin addresses," correctly reflecting plurality and terminology.
 ```

 ```
         <source>Fee:</source>
         <translation>Ordainketa:</translation>

 YES
-The translation "Ordainketa" means "order" or "ordering" in Basque, which is incorrect in this context.
-The correct term for "Fee" (as in a charge or commission) in Basque is "Komisioa" or "Tasa".
+The translation is inaccurate.
+'Ordainketa' means 'payment', not 'fee' (which would be 'komisio' or 'tasak' in Basque).
+'Fee:' should be translated as 'Komisioa:' or 'Tasa:' in this context.

 Correct translation:
-<translation>Komisioa:</translation>
+Komisioa:
 ```

 ```